flopezus/cosmic-ray-neutron-spectrum-deconvolution-program/README.md

 # Cosmic Ray Neutron Spectra Deconvolutions
-## Root Macro
+## Root Macros

   `deconv_CRNS.C` is a `ROOT` macro written using the paradigm of functional programming.
 The main objective of this macro is to obtain a
   neutron spectrum using several deconvolution or unfolding algorithms, which use as input:

   -Experimental counting rate data from the CEFNEN-Spectrometer based on the Bonner's Sphere Method.
   -Simulated Response Functions of the CEFNEN-Spectrometer using Geant4 code.
   -Calculated neutron spectrum at ground level using EXPACS/PARMA code as the seed of the unfolding algorithms.

+  `deconv_EM_MC.C` is a `ROOT` macro written using the paradigm of functional programming.
+The main objective of this macro is to fit the data resulting from expectation maximization Monte Carlo algorithm from the `deconv_CRNS.C` macro and plot the neutron spectra with its uncertainties.
+Also, functions are implemented to study the correlations between integral neutron flux in different energy regions with local variables using scatter plot of 4 variables from the ROOT class  `TScatter`.
+Additionally, functions are implemented to calculate the H*(10) Ambient Dose Equivalent and Effective Dose per event using the fluence-to-dose conversion coefficients from ICRP 116, ICRP 74, and Ferrari1998."

-## Implemented Functions
+## Implemented Functions in `deconv_CRNS.C`

 1. For the input data:
 	- `vector<vector<double_t> > Response_function_matrix_lin_spec_2023()` is a function that takes as input the simulated response functions